 Children should always be kept away from roosters unless a responsible adult is there to supervise.

 He will likely never be a cuddly fellow, but that is not the aim.
-He needs to be a defender of the flock but subordinate to you.
-He may need reinforcement of the idea periodically, but in general you should both be respectful of the others space.
+An aggressive rooster needs to be a defender of the flock but subordinate to you.
+He may need reinforcement of the idea periodically, but you should both be respectful of the other space in general.

 We hope you are successful with your rooster’s training program!

 Have you had to deal with an aggressive rooster?
-How did you do it, please let us know in the comments section below…
+How did you do it?
+Would you please let us know in the comments section below?